 It was a long weekend – the Easter weekend in the month of April.
 I booked myself on a train to Edinburgh.
 All this while with a prayer on my lips – hoping for a sunny weekend.
 They say climate in Scotland is usually gloomy.
 Sun god obliged and I had a memorable 3 days in Scottish Highlands with a quick tour of Edinburgh.

 I landed in Edinburgh around lunch time.
 The sun was shining brightly.
 The first impressive building that I took note of in Edinburgh was the lovely Bank of Scotland building with a green dome on top.
 Since I had kept only half a day for Edinburgh, I headed straight to the heart of the city.

 Royal Mile at Edinburgh

-I am a sucker of old towns – the older the place more it fascinates me.
+I am a sucker for old towns – the older the place more it fascinates me.
 So in Edinburgh, my biggest fascination was Royal Mile.
 It is a mile long road that in a way connects two historic places of Edinburgh.
-The Edinburgh castle and the Holyrood palace.
+The Edinburgh castle and the Holyrood Palace.
 A steep gradient between the two ends never lets you forget that you are in Highlands.
 Not just me, Royal Mile is the hot favorite of most tourists visiting the Scottish capital.
 I walked the entire length of the road.
 I was so lost in admiring everything around that I did not realize I was walking on an incline.

 Scotch Whiskey Heritage Centre